SebiTalent04/Currency-Bot/README.md

 # Installing

-1. Fork this repo then do `npm i` into your terminal
+1. Fork this repo then do `npm i` into your terminal to install the dependencies
 2. Create a file named `Token.js` in the main folder (not `Src`)
 3. Add your token in the `Token.js` like this
 ```js